timothygebhard/hsr4hci/docs/modules/index.md

 # Modules / API

-Here you find the documentation for all the modules that `hsr4hci` provides.
+Here you find the documentation for all the modules that the `hsr4hci` package provides:

 ```{eval-rst}
 .. toctree::